Abraham L. Newman

-Abraham L. Newman (born 1973) is an American political scientist and professor in the Edmund A. Walsh School of Foreign Service and Government Department at Georgetown University and Director of the Mortara Center for International Studies.
+Abraham L. Newman (born 1973) is an American political scientist and professor in the Edmund A. Walsh School of Foreign Service and Government Department at Georgetown University.
 His research focuses on the ways in which economic interdependence and globalization have transformed international politics.
 His work has appeared in publications such as the Financial Times, Foreign Affairs, and The New York Times.

-Education and Career
+Education and career

 Newman was raised in Columbus, Ohio.
 He graduated from Stanford University with a BA in International Relations and an MA in International Political Economy in 1996.
 In 2005, he received his PhD in Political Science from the University of California, Berkeley.
 He has spent many years in Germany and is fluent in German.
 Within the field of international political economy, Newman’s research has included topics such as digital technology and data privacy as well as global finance.
 Most recently, Newman and Henry Farrell coined the term “weaponized interdependence” to describe the ways in which states are increasingly using economic networks as tools of coercion to achieve strategic goals.